-4 The positioning and altitude of this contingency hold would be the subject of collaborative work with the airport in Stage 3.
+&lt;sup>4 The positioning and altitude of this contingency hold would be the subject of collaborative work with the airport in Stage 3.

-At this stage it is disproportionate to attempt to quantify deployment costs per design option, either an independent or shared.
-However, a large LTMA system change would involve training a large number of controllers and assistants via the use of various air traffic simulators (including sim prep, management, and staffing), with additional system engineering costs.

-AMS Performance against the vision and parameters/strategic objectives of the AMS

-AMS Assessment - Independent Option

-- Safety: maintained - Simplification: could improve disruption recovery and enable airport capacity, maintain delay absorption and maintain ATCO workload.
+Airport / ANSP Deployment Costs At this stage it is disproportionate to attempt to quantify deployment costs per design option, either an independent or shared.
+However, a large LTMA system change would involve training a large number of controllers and assistants via the use of various air traffic simulators (including sim prep, management, and staffing), with additional system engineering costs Performance against the vision and parameters/strategic objectives of the AMS AMS AMS Assessment - Independent Option Safety: maintained Simplification: could improve disruption recovery and enable airport capacity, maintain delay absorption and maintain ATCO workload.
 Could worsen network capacity.
-Will utilise aircraft performance - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could maintain CO2 emissions.
-Could result in network inefficiencies

-AMS Assessment - Shared Option

-- Safety: maintained - Simplification: could improve delay absorption, maintain airport capacity, maintain disruption recovery, maintain airport capacity, and maintain ATCO workload.
+Will utilise aircraft performance Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design Environmental sustainability: could maintain CO2 emissions.
+Could result in network inefficiencies AMS Assessment - Shared Option Safety: maintained Simplification: could improve delay absorption, maintain airport capacity, maintain disruption recovery, maintain airport capacity, and maintain ATCO workload.
 Could worsen network capacity.
-Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could maintain CO2 emissions

-A high-level safety appraisal for this proposed option indicates that a shared Point Merge to the northeast would at least maintain current safety performance.
+Will utilise aircraft performance capabilities Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design Environmental sustainability: could maintain CO2 emissions Qualitative Safety Assessment A high-level safety appraisal for this proposed option indicates that a shared Point Merge to the northeast would at least maintain current safety performance.
+There is a Point Merge in current UK airspace which has a proven safety least maintain current safety performance.
 There is a Point Merge in current UK airspace which has a proven safety performance.
 An arrival structure in this location would need to deconflict with all London City and Heathrow traffic, Stansted departures and Northolt arrivals.

+Conclusion from IOA

 Compared to the baseline, an independent facility could improve delay absorption and enable airport capacity.
 A shared facility in this location could limit capacity gains.
-As either an independent or shared facility, it would maintain safety and any current MoD access; it could maintain fuel burn, CO_2 emissions, access to other users, and ATCO workload.
+As either an independent or shared facility, it would maintain safety and any current MoD access; it could maintain fuel burn, CO2 emissions, access to other users, and ATCO workload.
 Either facility could worsen network capacity.